-As a therapeutic modality, ultrasound is a form of heat therapy for soft tissue injuries to minimize swelling and pain, minimize muscle spasms, and expand the range of motion.
+As a therapeutic modality, ultrasound is a form of heat treatment for soft tissue injuries to minimize swelling and pain, minimize muscle spasms, and expand the range of motion.
 Making high frequency sound waves, ultrasound penetrates deep into a damaged area, creating heat that pulls blood into the area in order to improve the healing process.

 Ultrasound is applied softly with a handheld soundhead, that uses strokes or circles over the affected area.
 An ultrasound gel might be applied during the ultrasound therapy session.
 The role of an ultrasound is to expedite your healing time and alleviate your pain.